-OLT decisions are made by adjudicators who are appointed for fixed terms by Orders-In-Council made by the Lieutenant Governor-In-Council on the recommendation of the Chair, Minister and Cabinet.
+OLT decisions are made by adjudicators who are appointed for fixed terms by Orders-In-Council made by the Lieutenant Governor-In-Council on the recommendation of the Chair, Minister and approved by Cabinet.
 Adjudicators report to the Chair.

 The organization is also led by an Executive Director, who is responsible for supporting the Chair in the implementation of the OLT's policies and operational decisions.
 The Executive Director is accountable to the Deputy Attorney General for the management of OLT's operations.
 Staff are Ontario Public Servants and report to the Executive Director.
-The OLT has a total of 75 allocated staff positions, 31 full-time members and eight part-time members as outlined below.
+As of April 1, 2023 the OLT has a total of 106 allocated staff positions, 45 full-time members.